Manage content items

 Datasets can show three dates in a content view: Info updated, Data updated, and Published date.
 Items in all other content families can show two dates: Data updated (shown as Date updated) and Published date.

-Below are the date values that display and their order of priority, when present (highest priority at top).
-Find these settings in the ArcGIS Online metadata editor as indicated in the following sections.
+The following are the date values that display and their order of priority, when present (highest priority at top).
+Edit these settings in the ArcGIS Online metadata editor.

 • Date item created

-• Revision date (Last modified if editor tracking enabled, for datasets only)
+• Date last modified if editor tracking enabled (for datasets only)

 • Date item modified